Eddy-Arch/Hentai-discord-bot/README.md

 ### to install this on heroku, you need to:
 - clone the repo
 - commit it to heroku, everything is already set for hosting on heroku, and services like it.

+## Main idea behind the bot
+### most bots on discord nowadays are:
+- overly complex
+- are made up of multiple files
+- are hard to edit
+- have more than 10k LOC
+the main idea behind the bot is that it was written as simply as possible, with less that 2000 LOC it was wirtten as a bit of a meme, but its still quite good in my opinion less is more, etc etc. if you have any questions or issues with the bot, feel free to open an issue. happy botting!